SpinyN0rman/sophienorthroptech/content/posts/somber-sunday.md

 +++
 Had a carton like at church sometimes, us coffee, with one of our flapjacks each.
 Church was thought provoking, comforting, emotional.

+again, feeling lower today.
+Less interested in children, more anxious.
+Made sure I took care of self, deliberate decision to slow everything down to help myself worry less while at work.

 “grown up” telly for Clara,  noticing the age difference.

 lots of dressing up.
-Business.
+Business attire today.

 lots of mess.